mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 ### 4.4 Confirming Namespace Configuration

-When the namespace is configured correctly, its status will become **Connected**.
+When using a connected cluster, its status will be shown as **Connected** in the Developer Portal when the namespace is configured correctly.
 You may need to click the **Refresh** button if the screen does not update automatically.

 ![](attachments/private-cloud-cluster/image22.png)